 The miniature offering vessels illustrate an interesting shift in the concept of providing the dead with the victuals they would need for their after-life.
 The initial tomb-offerings of food and drink would supply a man for a time but not eternally.
 The additional supply of miniature pottery guaranteed food forever by magical means.
-The form of the vessel substituted for its original contents, the form alone embodying all substance needed.

 Ex 32:32f – the book of life (Rev 20:12)